 The Audit Committee works independently from the Finance Committee to assist the board in its oversight responsibility relating to:

-The CMT Curriculum and Test Committee (CTC) is tasked with reviewing the development of the CMT curriculum, from aggregation to publication, and reviewing the contents of the exam.
+The CMT Curriculum and Test Committee (CTC) is tasked with reviewing the development of the CMT curriculum, from aggregation to publication, and reviewing the contents of the exams.
 The CTC also coordinates the exam scoring process after every exam cycle.

 The Dow Award Committee reviews all final Dow Award submissions, which includes assessing all submissions to determine their ability to enhance the understanding of market action and the concepts of technical analysis.
 The committee also assesses the overall quality of the research to make a recommendation of finalists to the Board of Directors.